ShrutikaSingh/codex.rocks-interview/Codex_Backend_Interview_Task.md

 #### Important
-Fork this repo and Send the GitHub link to someone who interviewed you to take the interview forward.
+Fork this repo and after completing the task, Mail the GitHub forked link to shrutika051220@gmail.com

+- Include a working Dockerfile with the app directory.